infretis/infentory/puckering/README.md

 Navigate to the `step3_infretis` directory.

-The file `infretis0.toml` defines all the path sampling setup.
+Open `infretis0.toml`, which defines all the path sampling setup.

 In the [simulation] section, define the initial state and final state by specifying two interfaces at $\lambda=10$ and $\lambda=90$ in `infretis0.toml`.